UWFront-End-Cert/html200-adopt-a-dog/README.md

 Except as otherwise noted, the rest of this project is in the worldwide public domain, released under the CC0 1.0 Universal public domain dedication.

-## Technologies used:
-  * Atom text Editor
-  * CodePen
-  * Internet Browsers: Edge, Chrome, Firefox, iOS Safari
-  * Git
-  * GitHub
-Special Gotchas of your projects (Problems you faced, unique elements of your project) Technical Description of your project like Installation, Setup, How to contribute.